hendrimardani/bank_account_fraud_detection/README.md

+# Description
+Bank Account Fraud Detection is a machine learning project designed to identify and predict suspicious or fraudulent activity during account openings and banking transactions.
+In the financial industry, losses due to fraud are significant.
+This project aims to build a predictive model that can automatically distinguish between legitimate customers/transactions and those with potential for fraud based on historical data patterns, thereby enhancing bank security systems and preventing financial losses.

 # Conclusion
 - In the dataset used, which contains 1 million rows of data, there is a difference in the amount of data